hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 ## Materialize Events from Apache Kafka

-Using Jet's Kafka connector and a few lines of code, you can consume a one or more Kafka topics, materialize and index it inside an in-memory key-value based storage.
+Using Jet's Kafka connector and a few lines of code, you can consume one or more Kafka topics, materialize and index it inside an in-memory key-value based storage.
 For example, let's say you have a topic with JSON values and want to cache it inside an `IMap`: